AID Systems Guide โ Omnipod 5

 - Highly automated, requiring little user input, and simple to set up and operate

-- The algorithm housed inside the Pod, allowing seamless automated adjustments
+- The algorithm is housed inside the Pod, allowing seamless automated adjustments without a phone connection

-If you select the Omnipod 5, here are the essentials:
+If you are on the Omnipod 5, this guide covers:

 - How the algorithm works